-The number of Close Date Month Extensions counts how often the Opportunity has slipped from one month to another.
+The number of Close Date Month Extensions metric counts how often the Opportunity has slipped from one month to another.

-Incidentally, you can get both these pipeline quality metrics and many powerful pipeline management charts by installing the free GSP Sales Dashboard.
+By the way, you can get both these pipeline quality metrics and many powerful pipeline management charts by installing the free GSP Sales Dashboard.

-4. Customize the Lightning App menu
+12. Customize the Lightning App menu

-A Lightning App allows salesforce users to see different combinations of tabs.
+A Lightning App allows Salesforce users to see different combinations of tabs.

 The matrix of nine dots at the left-hand end of the tabs is where you select the relevant Lightning app.